Biology (BIOL)

 Satisfies: a BACR for natural science.

-This course is designed to support students planning to teach elementary school in actively learning core concepts in biology.
-It includes inquiry-based biological investigations that model effective science instruction as outlined in the Next Generation Science Standards.
+Designed to support students planning to teach elementary school in actively learning core concepts in biology.
+Includes inquiry-based biological investigations that model effective science instruction as outlined in the Next Generation Science Standards.
 This course requires analytical thinking and quantitative literacy.

-Notes: course fee.
-Students must receive ≥C- to enroll in BIOL 173 and ≥C to enroll in BIOL 270.
+Notes: must receive ≥C- to enroll in BIOL 173 and ≥C to enroll in BIOL 270.

 Satisfies: a BACR for natural science.

-This course includes an introduction to biology, covering a review of chemistry from atomic structure through respiration, cell and molecular biology and genetics.
+Includes an introduction to biology, covering a review of chemistry from atomic structure through respiration, cell and molecular biology, and genetics.
+Companion course to BIOL 171L.

 Satisfies: 2nd Natural Sciences BACR if BIOL 171 and BIOL 270 are complete or BIOL 172 and BIOL 270 are completed.

-This course includes an introduction to Biological concepts, covering evolution, the diversity of life and interactions among organisms and their environment.
-This course requires analytical thinking and quantitative literacy, and can be paired with BIOL 270 to satisfy the Natural Sciences breadth requirement in the general education curriculum.
+Includes an introduction to Biological concepts, covering evolution, the diversity of life, and interactions among organisms and their environment.
+Requires analytical thinking and quantitative literacy, and can be paired with BIOL 270 to satisfy the Natural Sciences breadth requirement in the general education curriculum.
+Companion course to BIOL 172L.

-This course is an introduction to biology, covering the structure and function of plants and animals, with emphasis on flowering plants and vertebrates.
+An introduction to biology, covering the structure and function of plants and animals, with emphasis on flowering plants and vertebrates.
+Companion course to BIOL 173L.

 BIOL 196.
 EXPERIMENTAL.
 1-5 Credits.